CharonDefalt/sms_bomber/README.md

 ########################################################

-#How use Shahrdari  files ?
+#How use Shahrdari.py ?

 First open your file

 Second edit PhoneNumber

 Third Enjoy :)

-Notice : in shahrdari-proxy.py  we use ip and port  you can change it
+#Warning : This script not working with VPN